aws-samples/amazon-redshift-infrastructure-automation/README.md

 		Replace "us-east-1" with the region you intend on using.

 4. Run `sudo tail -35f /var/log/cloud-init-output.log` to access the logs

+## Feedback

+Our aim is to make this tool as dynamic and comprehensive as possible, so we’d love to hear your feedback.
+Let us know your experience deploying the solution, and share any other use cases that the automation solution doesn’t yet support.
+Please use the [Issues](https://github.com/aws-samples/amazon-redshift-infrastructure-automation/issues) tab under this repo, and we’ll use that to guide our roadmap.

 ## Security